 Yes, a perforated pizza peel and a pizza-turning peel with holes are two different tools used in the process of making pizza.

 A perforated pizza peel, as mentioned earlier, is a flat, paddle-like instrument with small holes or perforations on its surface.
 It’s primarily used for transferring the pizza in and out of the oven.
-Owing to its versatility, the perforate pizza peel is also used as a turning peel.
+Owing to its versatility, the perforated pizza peel is also used as a turning peel.
 Yet, you can’t use a pizza turning peel for launching a pizza.
 The perforations in perforated pizza peel help you pizza game in 2 ways:

 - It helps get rid of excessive flour from the pizza bottom when you move the pizza back and forth on it.